Evangelical environmentalism: Overview

+Evangelical organizations

+International Evangelical Environmental Network

+The International Evangelical Environmental Network was founded in 1992 by the World Evangelical Alliance.
+In 2021, the Network has engaged in a number of candlelight vigils throughout the United States.

+Young Evangelicals for Climate Action (YECA) was founded as youth ministry by the Evangelical Environmental Network.
 Members of Young Evangelicals for Climate Action participated in the September 2019 climate strikes at about a dozen colleges and universities, with a message of creation care and a faith-based approach to "speaking up for people's right to clean air and water and a stable climate."

+Evangelical Climate Initiative

+The Evangelical Climate Initiative was launched in February 2006 by the National Association of Evangelicals in the United States.
+The initiative aims to campaign for environmental reform, calling on all Christians to push for federal legislation that would reduce carbon dioxide emissions in an effort to stem global warming.

+Creation Care Task Force

+The Creation Care Task Force was founded in 2012 by the World Evangelical Alliance.
+In 2019, it established a Sustainability Center in Bonn, Germany.

 Criticism

 In January 2006, a group of evangelicals opposed the Evangelical Climate Initiative's stance and issued a letter to the NAE which stated that "global warming is not a consensus issue, and our love for the Creator and respect for His Creation does not require us to take a position [supporting a cap and trade tax increase]".
 In 2007 the New York Times reported, "leaders of the conservative Christian wing of the Republican Party, including James Dobson, Gary Bauer and Paul Weyrich, told the policy director of the NAE, the Rev. Richard Cizik, to shut up already about global warming".

 Ann Coulter focuses on Genesis 1:27-28 which gives dominion to humanity over nature.
 Ann Coulter claims: "God gave us the earth.
 We have dominion over the plants, the animals, the trees.
 God said, 'Earth is yours.
 Take it.
 Rape it.
 It's yours.'"
 Lynn White (1967) implies that this is a common view among Christians, but the accuracy of this statement is debatable.

-In 2008, a survey conducted by the Pew Forum on Religion and Public Life, found that 31% of white Evangelical Protestants did not believe that there is solid evidence showing that the Earth is warming.
-34% of white Evangelical Protestants did believe that there was evidence, but 17% did not believe that warming was due to human impacts.
-47% of the total U.S. population does believe that the Earth is warming because of human influences and 58% of unaffiliated Americans believe that global warming due to human impacts is real.